 Yale plans to spend $1.3 billion of its endowment on faculty salaries, student scholarships and other operational expenses in the 2018 fiscal year.
 Money from the endowments represents 34 percent of the University’s entire 2018 operational budget.

-Charles Skorina, an investment executive recruiter, said Yale’s relatively sub-par performance in fiscal year 2017 is not surprising.
+Charles Skorina, an investment executive recruiter with 20 years of experience regarding how to buy shares, said Yale’s relatively sub-par performance in fiscal year 2017 is not surprising.
 He explained that Yale invests heavily in private markets, which prevented it from reaping the benefits of an equity bull market last year.
 The Standard & Poor’s 500 index, which tracks the market capitalizations of 500 large companies with stocks listed on major American stock exchanges, rose 15.46 percent over the last fiscal year.
 Yale’s investment in domestic equity has hovered around 4 percent of the total endowment since 2014.

 “Given the philosophy, allocations and construction of Yale’s portfolio, when the stock market is super-hot, Yale will underperform,” Skorina said.
 “We know that in advance.”